African veteran’s devotion to Tullow stock may make him its saviour

 Kerry rival sees shares slump

-Kerry Group chief executive Edmond Scanlon could be forgiven to be left feeling a little sore this week after narrowly missing out on a merger deal that would have more than doubled the group.
+Kerry Group chief executive Edmond Scanlon could be forgiven for feeling a little sore this week after narrowly missing out on a merger deal that would have more than doubled the group in size.

 Kerry, with a market value of €20 billion, had been widely seen for two months as the leading bidder for US chemical group DuPont’s nutrition and biosciences division.
-However, it was pipped at the post last Sunday by New York-based International Flavors & Fragrances (IIF) $26.2 billion mainly stock-based offer for the business.
+However, it was pipped at the post last Sunday by New York-based International Flavors & Fragrances’ (IFF) $26.2 billion mainly stock-based offer for the business.

-IIF’s shareholders think otherwise – mindful, no doubt, of how the company’s $7.1 billion takeover of Israeli flavour and ingredients company Frutarom has failed so far to live up to bullish targets.
-IIF’s stock slumped 10 per cent on Monday, wiping $2 billion off the value of the deal for DuPont shareholders.
+IFF’s shareholders think otherwise – mindful, no doubt, of how the company’s $7.1 billion takeover of Israeli flavour and ingredients company Frutarom has failed so far to live up to bullish targets.
+IFF’s stock slumped 10 per cent on Monday, wiping $2 billion off the value of the deal for DuPont shareholders.

-It has slumped 14 per cent since it first emerged earlier this month that IIF was giving Kerry a serious run for the DuPont unit.
+It has slumped 14 per cent since it first emerged earlier this month that IFF was giving Kerry a serious run for the DuPont unit.

 Might that take a bit of the sting out of the rejection for Scanlon?